duopeng/Cas13a_guides_Influenza/README.md

 # Cas13a guides for Influenza detection

-This workflow is used to predict Cas13a guides for Influenza.
+This workflow is used to predict Cas13a guides for Influenza detection.
 - Analyzes ***all*** 20nt windows in ***all*** influenza sequences (downloaded from bbvrc.org).
 - Collapes guides with identical sequences, and compute the number of segment, strain and subtype each can target.
 - Select guides that target the most segments, strains or subtypes.